 The interdisciplinary minor in Sustainability includes courses from a variety of departments and colleges at UCCS.
 Join the Minor and learn to identify and understand problems, and develop and implement meaningful and sustainable solutions!

-In 2005, UCCS established the minor in Sustainable Development.
-Sustainable development commits to goals of inter- and intra-generational justice, human development, and sustaining physical and biological systems; these are often cast as the three pillars of sustainability: social equity, economic development, and environmental protection.
+Sustainability commits to goals of inter- and intra-generational justice, human development, and sustaining physical and biological systems.
+These are often cast as the three pillars of sustainability: social equity, economic development, and environmental protection.

-Students earning the minor in Sustainable Development complete a minimum of 18 credit hours, 12 of which must be upper division.
-The minor includes two required courses:
+Students earning the minor in Sustainability complete a minimum of 18 credit hours, 12 of which must be upper division (3000-level and above).
+There are two required coures: